 Elite seed subsidy (from 1993) - partial compensation of cost of purchased elite seeds, such as seeds of wheat, maize, rye, barley, oats, potatoes, sunflower, sugar beet, and other crops (fibre crops, permanent grass, flax, vegetables and melons and other crops).
+Starting from 2017, elite seed support is integrated in the "Support to regional programmes for development of the agro-industrial complex" (so-called Unified Payment) and is not shown separately.

-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO.

-Payments are included in the SCT for wheat, maize, rye, barley, oats, potatoes, sunflower, sugar beet, and other crops.
+Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the SCT for wheat, maize, rye, barley, oats, potatoes, sunflower, sugar beet, and other crops.